fortesl/people/README.md

+After cloning, move to the "people" folder and install grunt dependencies with npm command:

+$: <b>npm install</b>

-After cloning, move to the "people" folder and from the command line run the app as follows:
+and from the command line run the app as follows:

 Either